 The Global Public-Private Partnership for Handwashing was officially created with members from multilateral organizations, academic institutions, non-governmental organizations, private sector companies, and USAID in 2001.

-The GHP secured funding to pilot and collect lessons learned from handwashing promotion programs in Ghana, Senegal, and Peru.
-The GHP’s advocacy work and the results from these three pilot programs led to the establishment of local public-private partnerships promoting handwashing in 12 additional countries: Benin, China, Colombia, Indonesia, Kenya, Madagascar, Nepal, Nicaragua, Panama, Tanzania, Uganda, and Vietnam.
+The PPPHW secured funding to pilot and collect lessons learned from handwashing promotion programs in Ghana, Senegal, and Peru.
+The PPPHW’s advocacy work and the results from these three pilot programs led to the establishment of local public-private partnerships in 12 additional countries: Benin, China, Colombia, Indonesia, Kenya, Madagascar, Nepal, Nicaragua, Panama, Tanzania, Uganda, and Vietnam.
 You can learn more about the outcomes of the USAID Hygiene Improvement Project, including countries such as Peru, Senegal, Vietnam, and more, in the World Bank Water & Sanitation Program’s Handwashing with Soap Toolkit.

-In 2008, the PPPHW took a new direction, focusing on knowledge sharing and advocacy activities in response to the needs in the global handwashing sector.
-The aim of these initiatives is to empower handwashing practitioners and policymakers and to improve the integration of effective handwashing behavior change into international development programs.
+In 2008, the PPPHW took a new direction, with a focus on knowledge sharing and advocacy activities in response to the needs in the global handwashing sector.
+The aim of these initiatives is to support handwashing practitioners and policymakers and to improve the integration of effective handwashing behavior change into international development programs.
 Learn more about what we do today here.

-The same year, the GHP initiated the first Global Handwashing Day on October 15.
-On the first Global Handwashing Day, 120 million children to wash their hands with soap in 73 countries across five continents on October 15, 2008.
-The following year, 200 million children in 600,000 schools celebrated Global Handwashing Day in 83 countries.
-Ever since, Global Handwashing Day has been celebrated around the world on an annual basis.
-To read about how Global Handwashing Day was celebrated last year, or to find out how you can participate in Global Handwashing Day, please visit the website.
+That same year, the PPPHW initiated the first Global Handwashing Day on October 15.
+On the first Global Handwashing Day, 120 million children washed their hands with soap, with celebrations in 73 countries across five continents.
+Ever since, Global Handwashing Day has been celebrated annually around the world.
+To read about how Global Handwashing Day was celebrated last year, or to learn how you can participate in your community, please visit the Global Handwashing Day website.